robojumper/steam_workshop_discord/README.md

 2. Determine the Steam ID of the games whose workshop pages you are interested in.

-3. Create a copy of `config.txt.template` named `config.txt`, open it with a text editor, fill out the information.
+3. Create a copy of `config.toml.template` named `config.toml`, open it with a text editor, fill out the information.

 4. Create a cron job (or find a dfferent scheduler) that regularly runs the script.